kmahjoory/online-experiment-javascript/README.md

-## Online Experiment Investigating Entrainment to Frequency-Modulated Sounds 🧠🎧
+## JavaScript Implementation of an Online Experiment Investigating Entrainment to Frequency-Modulated Sounds 🎧

-Welcome to our repository for the online experiment exploring entrainment to frequency-modulated sounds.
 This experiment is developed using **JavaScript** and **Python (Flask)**, and runs on an **NGINX** server.
 You can access the live experiment via the following link: [Online Experiment Link](https://www.mahjoory.com/online-experiment/)

 > **Note:** The experiment is optimized for desktop PCs and requires a keyboard.
 It may not function as expected on mobile devices or tablets.